Victoria’s Secret Model Alessandra Ambrosio Hits The Beach In A Skimpy String Bikini

 “Like a true nature’s child.
 We were born, born to be wild.
 We can climb so high,” Alessandra captioned the photo, which showed her wearing a blue and white striped bikini while flashing the double peace sign to the camera.

-And if that’s not enough bikini action, Inquisitr previously reported that Alessandra recently shared snaps of herself rocking a leopard print two piece in photos she posted to her official account late last month.
+And if that’s not enough bikini action, Inquisitr previously reported that Alessandra recently shared snaps of herself rocking a leopard print two-piece in photos she posted to her official account late last month.

 Ambrosio previously opened up about her body in an interview with Net-a-Porter’s The Edit magazine, where she confessed that she actually thinks her body is better now after becoming a mom to her two children, 9-year-old Anja and 6-year-old Noah, with her former fiancé Jamie Mazur.